loynin/Behavioral-Cloning/writeup_template.md

 ### 1. An appropriate model architecture has been employed

-I follow the nVidia CNN for my training.
-Below is the picture how the model is design:
+As suggest by lesson from udacity.com, I follow the nVidia CNN for my model architecture.
+Below is the picture of how the model is design:

 ![alt text][image1]